 (2) Within 30 days of the child’s removal, PSD shall exercise due diligence to identify and notify the following relatives: all adult grandparents, all parents with legal custody of a sibling of the child, and other adult relatives of a child.

-C. Placement types: When the court places a child in the legal custody of PSD, PSD shall be responsible for placing that child with a licensed foster care provider, which may include, but is not limited to:
+C. Placement types: When the court places a child in the legal custody of PSD, PSD shall be responsible for placing that child with a licensed resource family, which may include, but is not limited to: